voidberg/Sentinel/README.md

 # sentinel
-A game inspired by Paganiztu.
+A game inspired by Paganitzu.